-History of National Museum of the Holodomor-Genocide
+History of the National Museum of the Holodomor-Genocide

-The National painter of Ukraine Anatoliy Gaydamaka is an author of the idea of memorial complex.
-Yuriy Kovalyov is the chief architect of the project, Mykola Obezyuk and Petro Drozdovskyi are sculptors.
-Citations in the alley “Black boards” were picked up by the National painter of Ukraine Mykola Syadristy.
+The National painter of Ukraine Anatolii Haydamaka was an author of the idea of memorial complex.
+Yurii Kovaliov was the chief architect of the project, Mykola Obeziuk and Petro Drozdovskyi were the sculptors.
+Quotes on the Black Boards alley were chosen by the National painter of Ukraine Mykola Siadristyi.

 The act of readiness to exploitation of the building of the Memorial was signed on December 24, 2009.
 The Memorial was officially commissioned on July 12, 2010.

 The memorial is the first part of the memorial complex and and consists of several parts: two sculptures of angels, which are a symbolic entrance to the Memorial area, square “Millstones of destiny”, surrounded bythe millstones.
 In the center of the square, there is a sculpture of a girl which is called “Bitter Memory of Childhood”.
 A monument “Candle of Memory” is surrounded by a complex of art objects (storks, iron crosses, boulders, slabs engraved with the years of crime against the Ukrainian people).
 The Hall of memory is the central part of the Memorial and serves as the museum at the moment.
 “Blackboards alley” includes granite plates with a list of localities which were under a special regime that exterminated population during the famine.